This Alignable success story was originally posted by Walter Husbands of Tumblestone Gems & Jewelry in Phoenix, AZ

 - Being at a computer also allows me to write a custom introduction to a new connection, I almost never do that on the phone where I go with the pre-written template.
 The custom messages is key in getting new contacts to notice you and to create a rapport with each other.

 - I connect with businesses that I would have a B2B relationship with, gift shops, wholesalers, museums but, I also connect with artists, jewelers and other creatives so I can see what the community is doing.
 The easiest way I have found to identify these people is by using the “Category” filter on the “My Network” page.

-- By far the feature I use the most on Alignable is the QA Forum.
-Asking and answering questions with my peers is an invaluable relationship building tool and one of the most positive features of the site.
-At first I didn’t realize that my answers would be visible in many different places on the site and that my name would end up being seen by so many people.
-One of my first Alignable clients actually came from the Forum.
+- By far the feature I use the most on Alignable is the Advice forum.
+Asking and answering questions with my peers is an invaluable relationship-building tool and one of the most positive features of the site.
+At first, I didn’t realize that my answers would be visible in many different places on the site and that my name would end up being seen by so many people.
+One of my first Alignable clients actually came from the Advice forum.
 I asked a question about finding wholesalers, and someone asked if they could carry my jewelry!
-Invest time in the forum it reaches people all over the country and invites them to look at your profile.
+Invest time in the Advice forum it reaches people all over the country and invites them to look at your profile.

 - Take the time to make sure your profile page is complete and up to date.
 I’ve added many images of our product on my profile, it's the quickest way for me to grab people’s attention with my unique product.

-Passionately reaching out to everyone has proven to be easy on Alignable, no they don’t hand you a list of leads, but the tools are there, referrals, local business events, product listings and an active forum.
-Asking questions of and answering other business owner’s posts on the Forum are the best ways to passionately reach out to your community.
+Passionately reaching out to everyone has proven to be easy on Alignable, no they don’t hand you a list of leads, but the tools are there, referrals, local business events, product listings and an active Advice forum.
+Asking questions of and answering other business owner’s posts on the Advice forum are the best ways to passionately reach out to your community.